Great Spirit (song)

 "Great Spirit" is a song by Dutch disc jockey and producer Armin van Buuren in collaboration with Israeli producers duo Vini Vici.
 It features vocals from the French band Hilight Tribe.
 It is the first psy trance song by Armin van Buuren.
 The track was released in the Netherlands by Armin as a digital download on 12 December 2016.
-The song is included in the tracklist of van Buuren's performance The Best of Armin Only.
+The song is included in van Buuren's compilation album The Best of Armin Only.

 Background and release

 Armin van Buuren declared about the song: “I’ve wanted to work with Vini Vici ever since they embarked on the music scene.
 Few acts have such a well-defined signature sound and I am really pleased with how ‘Great Spirit’ turned out.
 I’ve been playing this tune in my live sets since Amsterdam Music Festival and they will be thrilled to know that it's finally been released.”

 Vini Vici declared about the song: “We believe that hard work, determination and passion can make every dream come true.
 But this is more than that.
 We could have never guessed that we’d collaborate with Armin van Buuren and it lly gone beyond our wildest dreams!
 We are really happy with the results!”